Welcome to the CHBD research group CHBD: Cognitive Health in Brain Disorders

 We are currently trying to learn more about how diverse somatic disorders affect cognitive health, especially during puberty and aging.
 Because of our team’s hands-on experience with basic science methods, as well as our clinical experience, we are able to take part in several translational research projects.
 Our methods range from microscopy and immunohistochemistry, to molecular imaging by positron emission tomography and radiochemistry, to MR imaging and electrophysiological and neuropsychological testing.

-Please find a list of our ongoing research projects in the menu on the left, and a list of our recent publications on the right-hand side of the page.
+Please find a list of our ongoing research projects and recent publications in the menu on the left.